The 16 best food experiences in Queensland

 Crocodile cheesecake at Silky Oaks Lodge

-The crocodile and tarragon cheesecake with smoked barramundi, pickled papaya and chutney and herb salad is friendlier than you think, tasting more like chicken with the texture of a soufflé.
+Enjoy contemporary Australian meals made from vibrant tropical produce, with a native twist.
+The crocodile and tarragon cheesecake with smoked barramundi, pickled papaya and chutney and herb salad is a once-in-a-lifetime meal, worth travelling for.

 Experience Aboriginal culture with Mungalla Tours